Undergraduate Academic Programs

 Global Health Promotion Elective Course (3 cr.)

-Compete one course from the following:
+Compete one of the following courses:

 - SPH-B 150 Introduction to Public Health (3 cr.)